GitLab.com settings

 GitLab.com is fronted by Cloudflare.
 For incoming connections to GitLab.com, you might need to allow CIDR blocks of Cloudflare (IPv4 and IPv6).

 For outgoing connections from CI/CD runners, we are not providing static IP addresses.
-All GitLab.com instance runners are deployed into Google Cloud Platform (GCP) in us-east1.
-Any IP-based firewall can be configured by looking up IP address ranges or CIDR blocks for GCP.
+Most GitLab.com instance runners are deployed into Google Cloud in us-east1, except Linux GPU-enabled and Linux Arm64, hosted in us-central1.
+You can configure any IP-based firewall by looking up IP address ranges or CIDR blocks for GCP.
+MacOS runners are hosted on AWS with runner managers hosted on Google Cloud.
+To configure IP-based firewall, you must allow both AWS IP address ranges and Google Cloud.

 Hostname list